jfchenier/dms-display-mirror/README.md

 ## Usage

 ### From Control Center

 1. Open Control Center (default: Mod + I)
+2. Click the pen (edit) button to customize widgets
+3. Add the Display Mirror widget to the Control Center
-2. Navigate to the Display Mirror section
+4. Navigate to the Display Mirror section
-3. View list of available displays
+5. View list of available displays
-4. Click "Mirror" next to the display you want to mirror
+6. Click "Mirror" next to the display you want to mirror
-5. The mirrored window appears on your current display
+7. The mirrored window appears on your current display
-6. Click "Stop Mirror" to end the session
+8. Click "Stop Mirror" to end the session

 ### From DankBar Widget